What We Offer

 Third Trimester Ultrasound

 Evaluation of fetal growth is best performed in all three trimesters to assure continued, appropriate growth.
-Further evaluation of fetal health can be obtained by biophysical profiles what document amniotic fluid volume, fetal movement, breathing, and tone.
-A separate "non stress test" on monitoring is often added.
+Further evaluation of fetal health can be obtained by biophysical profiles that document amniotic fluid volume, fetal movement, breathing, and tone.
+A separate "non stress test" by electronic fetal monitoring at the hospital is often added.
+Philosophically, we like "data" and are much more aggressive in getting hard data from ultrasounds than do many programs.
+Earlier appreciation of emerging risks allows for safer, often less dramatic interventions to produce better fetal/neonatal outcomes that might not have been possible with a more laid-back approach.

 Subnavigation